ballerina-platform/ballerina-dev-website/v1-2/learn/how-to-use-java-interoperability.md

 Suite #292
 , city=Royal Oak, state=MI, postal=48046}}, product=[{sku=BL394D, quantity=4, description=Basketball, price=450.0}, {sku=BL4438H, quantity=null, description=Super Hoop, price=2392.0}], tax=251.42, total=4443.52, comments=Late afternoon is best.
 Backup contact is Nancy Billsmer @ 338-4338.\}
 ```
-In this section we explained how to use the bindgen tool to generate Ballerina bindings for Java classes and how to use those generated ones.
+In this section, we explained how to use the `bindgen` tool to generate Ballerina bindings for Java classes and how to use those generated ones.

 The next sections provide more details on various aspects related to Java interoperability in Ballerina.